-Barbara Neeb-Bruckner My Travels:
+Barbara Neeb-Bruckner

 We could have done this trip the easy way and flown directly to Macau but it was $$$ so instead we took a cheap flight to Guangzhou, then a 3 hour coach to Macau.
 Before it got dark we had seen quite a bit of the Pearl River delta, had experienced traffic jams and near gridlock, and seen some lovely countryside.